mnalevanko/all-weather-for-noobs/README.md

 	<li> Less theoretically, they assume that "risk tolerance" is proportional to percentage of stocks you own </li>
 </ul>

+All Weather, on the other hand, does not make any covariance or expected return assumptions.
+It also does not equate stock ownership with risk tolerance.

 This strategy was developed and is used by Bridgewater Associates, a macro hedge fund in Connecticut.
-You can read about the theory behind this strategy <a href="http://www.bwater.com/research-library/the-all-weather-strategy/">here</a> and <a href="http://www.bwater.com/research-library/risk-parity/"">here</a>.
+You can read about the theory behind this strategy <a href="http://www.bwater.com/research-library/the-all-weather-strategy/">here</a> and <a href="http://www.bwater.com/research-library/risk-parity/">here</a>.

+It's worth making clear that this work represents my interpretation of publically available documents on Bridgewater's All Weather strategy and their approach to risk parity.
+They are not identical, nor did I receive or use any classified information during my time at Bridgewater that aided me in my work here.

 <h2> Assumptions </h2>

-First, it's worth making clear that this work represents my interpretation of publically available documents on Bridgewater's All Weather strategy and their approach to risk parity.
-They are not identical, nor did I receive or use any classified information during my time at Bridgewater that aided me in my work here.

 In no particular order and subject to revision: